ObserveRTC/client-monitor-js/README.md

 });
 ```

-**Important Note**: The created collector is hooked on the device 'newtransport' event,
-and can detect transports automatically when they are created after the device is added.
-If you create transports before you add the device to the monitor,
-transports you created before will not be monitored automatically, you need to add them
-to the statscollector, like this:
+**Important Note**: The created collector is hooked to the device's 'newtransport' event and can automatically detect transports created **after** the device has been added.
+If you create transports before adding the device to the monitor, those previously created transports will not be monitored automatically.
+You will need to manually add them to the stats collector like this:

 ```javascript
 const myTransport = mediasoupStatsCollector.addTransport(myTransport); // your transport created before the device is added to the monitor